smy1/swlab/python/README.md

 __2. Before syncing videos:__
 > [!IMPORTANT]
-> In order for the functions to sync videos successfully, __the names of the videos must end with the time (in minutes and seconds) of the first frame__, for example, 56M09S (which means that the first frame of this video occured at the 56th minute and 9th second of some hour).
+> In order for the functions to sync videos successfully, __the names of the videos must end with the time (in minutes and seconds) of the first frame__, for example, 56M09S (i.e., the first frame of this video occured at the 56th minute and 9th second of some hour).
 If the second video's first frame occured at 56M00S, this means that it started recording 9 seconds before the first video, hence, the function will sync the two videos by cutting the first 9 seconds of the second video.

 ---